 Nanette Fluhr’s portrait paintings – whether commissioned or for pure self-expression – have a personal touch that transcends the artist/model relationship, inviting the viewer to feel a similar sense of connection within her works.

-In this captivating Q&A, fellow master artist Daniel Maidman interviews Fluhr on her painting inspirations, her process, and her participation in the MEAM’s current exhibition “Women Painting (All Over the World).”
+In this captivating Q&A, fellow master artist Daniel Maidman interviews Fluhr on her painting inspirations, her process, and her participation in the MEAM’s 2021 exhibition “Women Painting (All Over the World).”

 Q&A with Nanette Fluhr

 Daniel Maidman: Congratulations on exhibiting at MEAM (European Museum of Modern Art)!
 Can you tell us a little bit about MEAM and about the exhibition, “Women Painting (All Over the World)?”

 Nanette Fluhr: Thank you, I’m absolutely delighted to be included in this invitational exhibition at the MEAM.
 The MEAM is housed in an 18th century palace located in the heart of Barcelona, Spain.
 It is unique in that it actively supports living realist and representational artists.

 “Women Painting (All Over the World)” opened on Monday, March 8, coinciding with International Women’s Day.
 The exhibition includes 87 paintings and drawings by more than 78 women artists from 25 different countries and highlights the role of women in figurative art, a field historically dominated by male artists.